Sam and the Lucky Money Literature Guide

 ASK: Why does Sam’s mother laugh when Sam says, “I know you can buy socks.”
 (Hint: look on the first page of the story.)

 SHOW: Look at the final picture in the story.
 This picture shows how Sam feels about how he chose to spend his money.
 It also shows how his family feels about his decision.
-What do you feel inside when you look at this picture and think about his choice?
+Describe how Sam feels.

 CONNECT: Do you think Sam needed his mom’s permission to give the money to the man?
 Think of times you wouldn’t need permission to do something nice for someone else.

 - Discuss the different ways members of your family feel lucky.
 Let each family member share an idea.
 Talk about a lucky day or a lucky find.
 Then think about the good things your family has that other people might not have (simple pleasures, love, warm clothes, etc.).
 Discuss times that family members felt that someone else was lucky.
 Talk about whether it is okay to say “you’re lucky” to another child.
 If it seems okay in some situations and not others, talk about the difference.